Dog Franchises And Pet Franchises For Dog Lovers!

-The founder of Sit Means Sit, Fred Hassen, seems like a good guy.
+The founder of Sit Means Sit, Fred Hassen, seems like a good guy who by now probably has a good net worth.
 We met through Facebook several years ago and I’ve been able to watch his dog-training franchise grow from afar.

-Go to the Sit Means Sit franchise website to learn more about this opportunity.
+Go to the Sit Means Sit franchise website to learn more about this opportunity in the pet industry.